jimhigson/oboe.js/writing/main/6_Conclusion.md

 Although all network traffic can be viewed as a stream, the most obvious future expansion would be to create a matching server-side component that provides an intuitive interface for writing JSON streams.
-So far, sending streaming JSON has required the resource be written out using programmer-assembled strings but this approach is error prone and would scale badly as messages become more complex.
-A stream-writer server side library would allow Oboe to be used as a REST-compatible streaming solution for situations which currently employ websockets.
-This would provide a form of streaming that operates according to the principled design of http rather than by sidestepping it.
+So far, sending streaming JSON has required that the resource be written out using programmer-assembled strings but this approach is error prone and would scale badly as messages become more complex.
+A stream-writer server side library would allow Oboe to be used as a REST-compatible streaming solution for situations which currently employ push tables or websockets.
+This would provide a form of REST streaming that operates according to the principled design of http rather than by sidestepping it.

-There is nothing about Oboe that precludes working with other tree-shaped formats.
+Although JSON is particularly well suited, there is nothing about Oboe that precludes working with other tree-shaped formats.
 If there is demand, An XML/XPATH version seems like an obvious expansion.
 This could be implemented by allowing resource formats to be added using plugins which would allow programmers to create a progressive interpretation of any resource type.
-As a minimum, a plug-in would require a SAX-like parser and a compiler for some kind of pattern matching language.
+As a minimum, a plug-in would require a SAX-like parser and a compiler for some kind of node selection language.

-Oboe stores all JSON nodes that are parsed for the duration of its lifetime so despite being similar to a SAX parser so far as it is progressive, it consumes as much memory as a DOM parser.
-The nodes remain held so that all possible JSONPath expressions may be tested.
+Oboe stores all JSON nodes that are parsed for the duration of its lifetime so despite being similar to a SAX parser in terms of being progressive, it consumes as much memory as a DOM parser.
+The nodes remain held so that all possible JSONPath expressions may later be tested.
 However, in most cases memory could be freed if the parsed content were stored only so far as is required to test against the patterns which have actually been registered.
-For typical use cases I expect this would allow large subtrees to be unlinked inside Oboe, particularly once they have matched a pattern and have already been handed over to application callbacks.
+For typical use cases I expect this would allow large subtrees to be pruned, particularly once they have matched a pattern and have already been handed back to application callbacks.
 Likewise, the current implementation takes a rather brute force approach when examining nodes for pattern matches by checking every registered JSONPath expression against every node parsed from the